orra-dev/orra/README.md

 # 🪡Orra

-Build production-ready multi-agent applications without the complexity.
-Orra intelligently orchestrates your services and agents using LLMs, handling reliability and performance across any language or agent framework.
+Move beyond simple Crews and Agents.
+Build production-ready multi-agent applications that handle complex real-world interactions.
+Orra orchestrates your services and agents with built-in reliability and intelligent reasoning — across any language or agent framework.

 Prototype rapidly today, scale to production tomorrow.
+No complex infrastructure required.

 ## Current Release: Narwal 🐋🦄 (Alpha)